-- Acting as junior to Gregory Jones QC in Skipton Properties Ltd v Craven District Council EWHC 534 (Admin), a successful judicial review challenge to Craven DC’s adoption of affordable housing guidance on the basis that the guidance was a development plan document under the Town and Country Planning (Local Planning) (England) Regulations 2012, and ought to have been adopted as such.
+- Acting (as junior to Gregory Jones QC) in Skipton Properties Ltd v Craven District Council EWHC 534 (Admin), a successful judicial review of Craven DC’s adoption of affordable housing guidance on the basis that the guidance was a development plan document under the Town and Country Planning (Local Planning) (England) Regulations 2012, and ought to have been adopted as such.
 The case also raised SEA issues.

 - Acting as junior to Douglas Edwards QC in the Court of Appeal (Turner v SSCLG EWCA Civ 582) in which she and Douglas Edwards QC successfully argued that there was no apparent bias on the part of the inspector at the planning inquiry in relation to the redevelopment of the Shell Centre on the Southbank.

-Local Plans: Caroline regularly advises on local plans and is presently acting for a number of local authorities at various stages in the plan-making process.
-Specific examples of her involvement include acting for North Hertfordshire District Council at their ongoing Examination and advising on the emerging West of England Joint Spatial Strategy (in both cases as junior to Suzanne Ornsby QC).
-She is well versed in all local plan-related issues, including the duty to co-operate, OAN and housing requirements, SEA and Habitats Regulation matters, and gypsy and traveller accommodation assessments.
+Local Plans: Caroline advises on matters relating to local plans.
+She is well versed in all local plan related issues, including the duty to co-operate, OAN and housing requirements, SEA and Habitats Regulation matters, transport and infrastructure issues, and gypsy and traveller accommodation assessments.
+She is presently acting for a number of local authorities at various stages in the plan-making process.
+Specific examples of her involvement include acting for North Hertfordshire District Council at their Examination and advising on the emerging West of England Joint Spatial Plan (in both cases as junior to Suzanne Ornsby QC).
+She also acts for objectors and is currently instructed by a community group in Hampshire in respect of an emerging plan.

-Enforcement and Certificates of Lawful Development: Caroline frequently acts in enforcement and lawful development certificate inquiries and hearings.
-Examples of her recent work include appearing for the London Borough of Barnet in an inquiry concerning a large Green Belt site with a number of static homes/cabins in residential use, acting in a hearing concerning the question of whether a structure was sufficiently permanent and fixed to the ground to constitute 'development', and acting in a LDC inquiry in respect of the change of use of a small house in multiple occupation to separate self-contained flats.
+Enforcement, Certificates of Lawful Development and Injunctions: Caroline frequently acts in enforcement and lawful development certificate inquiries and hearings.
+Examples of her work include appearing for a London borough in an inquiry concerning a large Green Belt site with a number of static homes/cabins in residential use, acting in a hearing concerning the question of whether a structure was sufficiently permanent and fixed to the ground to constitute 'development', and acting in a LDC inquiry in respect of the change of use of a small HMO to separate self-contained flats.

 Heritage Assets: Caroline has a good understanding of the law relating to heritage assets.
-She has acted in housing inquiries in which heritage issues have arisen, and is currently acting (as junior to Morag Ellis QC) in an ecclesiastical law case relating to the construction of a nursery school adjacent to the Hawksmoor-designed Christ Church, Spitalfields.
+She has acted in housing inquiries in which heritage issues have arisen, and is currently acting (as junior to Morag Ellis QC) in an ecclesiastical law case in the Court of Arches relating to the construction of a nursery school in the immediate setting of the Hawksmoor-designed Christ Church, Spitalfields.

 Control of Advertisements: Caroline has experience of the advertising consent regime and has assisted landowners seeking to appeal against removal notices issued by local authorities.